"Learn to love the life you live!"

 Licensed to Practice in New York & Florida

-I studied psychology for over 10 years and graduated from New York University with honors and a Masters degree in Mental Health Counseling and Wellness.
-Throughout my experiences, I have seen success in
+Amber Weiss studied psychology for over 10 years and graduated from New York University with honors and a Masters degree in Mental Health Counseling and Wellness.
+Throughout her experiences, she has seen success in working with individuals with addictions, various anxiety disorders, trauma, depression, emotional eating disorders, along with individuals on the autistic spectrum.
+However, her scope of knowledge is not limited to the populations listed above.

 Transformative Mindset Mission:

-My Framework:
+Framework:

 TRANSFORM Your MIND!